marekkawalski/FuelCostCalculator/README.md

  In this situation, each passenger covered diffrent distance so they should pay accordingly to how many kilometers/miles they covered, shouldn't they?
  At this moment, situation starts to get tricky because you have absolutely no idea how much your passengers should pay for fuel.
  Fortunately, this is where <strong>Fuel cost calculator</strong> comes at rescue.
-It can accurately calculate how much each passenger owes
+It can accurately calculate how much each passenger owes.
 </p>
  <h2 id="features">Features</h2>
  <p>